Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

 To understand the origin of the observed discrepancy from the standpoint of hadronic interactions in EAS, we compare the muon production mechanisms predicted by different hadronic interaction models, as shown in Fig.~\ref{fig:compare}.
 Using MCEq, the calculated muon flux is decomposed into contributions from $\pi$ and $K$ mesons, as well as prompt sources arising from charm and unflavored mesons~\cite{Fedynitch:2018cbl}.
 Focusing on muons above the TeV scale highlights differences in meson production during the earliest stages of the cascade.
 The three models considered here exhibit distinct features: EPOS-LHC predicts enhanced production of both $\pi$ and $K$ relative to the other models, while QGSJET-II-04 yields comparable $\pi$ but a substantially lower $K$ component than SIBYLL-2.3d.
 At higher energies, the prompt component becomes increasingly important, with SIBYLL-2.3d producing a significantly larger fraction of such mesons.

-The variations among the three hadronic models suggest possible explanations for the observed discrepancy.
-A straightforward mechanism is an increase in the hadron multiplicity $N_\mathrm{mult}$ (dominated by $\pi$ production) in the first interactions of the cascade, which subsequently yields high-energy muons through rare decays.
-This parameter is only weakly constrained by ground-based EAS measurements.
-In the simplified Heitler–Matthews framework, $N_\mathrm{mult}$ has little impact on either the GeV-muon content or the depth of shower maximum, the primary observables of ground-based arrays~\cite{Matthews:2005sd,Albrecht:2021cxw}.
-While CR data in the 10~TeV–PeV range are consistent with model predictions (showing no apparent muon excess), there remains significant latitude for tuning within hadronic interaction models~\cite{Soldin:2021wyv}.
-The discrepancy reported here may therefore point to a larger effective $N_\mathrm{mult}$ in EAS.
+The variations among the three hadronic models suggest potential phenomenological explanations for the observed discrepancy.
+A straightforward mechanism is a hardening of the charged hadron spectrum (dominated by $\pi$ production) in the first interactions of the cascade, which also reduces the hadron multiplicity and channels more energy into fewer leading mesons, thereby enhancing the yield of high-energy muons from their subsequent decays.
+However, these parameters are only weakly constrained by ground-based EAS measurements and accelerator-based experiments~\cite{Albrecht:2021cxw}.
+In the simplified Heitler–Matthews framework, the characteristics of the first interaction in EAS have minimal impact on primary observables in ground-based arrays, such as the GeV-muon content and the depth of shower maximum; however, the physical fluctuations in GeV-muon content across different showers can be utilized to infer the hadron spectra~\cite{Cazon:2018gww,Matthews:2005sd}.
+While studies of muon-content fluctuations for CRs in the 10~TeV to PeV range are limited, there remains considerable flexibility for tuning within hadronic interaction models.
+Consequently, the discrepancy reported herein may indicate a harder spectrum for charged hadrons and a smaller hadron multiplicity in the first interaction of EAS.

-Alternatively, a modest enhancement in $K$ or prompt meson production can also increase the yield of high-energy muons.
-For mesons producing TeV-scale muons, the decay probability can be approximated as: $P_h \approx b_h \,\lambda_{int,h}/\lambda_{dec,h}$, where $b_h$ is the branching fraction into muons, and $\lambda_{dec,h}$ and $\lambda_{int,h}$ are the decay and interaction lengths, respectively.
-At TeV energies, a charged $K$ is about five times more likely than a charged $\pi$ of the same energy to decay into a high-energy muon, while for prompt mesons such as $D^{\pm}$ the ratio rises to $\mathcal{O}(10^4$–$10^5)$ owing to their short lifetimes and large masses.
-These estimates suggest that the discrepancy could be explained by enhanced $K$ or prompt production, even with unchanged $N_\mathrm{mult}$.
+Alternatively, a modest enhancement in charged $K$ or prompt meson production can also increase the yield of high-energy muons.
+For mesons producing TeV-scale muons, the probability of decaying into a muon is low compared with that of interacting in the atmosphere and can be approximated as $P_h \approx b_h \,\lambda_{int,h}/\lambda_{dec,h}$, where $b_h$ is the branching fraction into muons, and $\lambda_{dec,h}$ and $\lambda_{int,h}$ are the decay and interaction lengths, respectively.
+At TeV energies, a charged $K$ is about five times more likely than a charged $\pi$ of the same energy to decay into a high-energy muon, while for prompt mesons such as $D^{\pm}$ and $D^{0}$ the ratio rises to $\mathcal{O}(10^4)$ owing to their short lifetimes and large masses.
+Yet the prompt contribution at the TeV scale is estimated at the percent level, which is insufficient to account for the observed discrepancy~\cite{Fedynitch:2018cbl}.
+Therefore, these estimates suggest that the observed discrepancy could be explained by a percent-level enhancement of charged $K$ production, even with unchanged hadron multiplicity.